-The paper is organized as follows: Sections \ref{EMS} and \ref{Properties} present the EMS methodology, while Section \ref{Potential} describes the potential model framework.
-Section \ref{Discussions} contains our numerical results and compares them with existing theoretical models.
-Finally, Section \ref{Conclusions} summarizes our key findings and conclusions.
+The paper is organized as follows: Secs. \ref{EMS} and \ref{Properties} present the EMS methodology, while Sec. \ref{Potential} describes the PM framework.
+Sec. \ref{Discussions} contains our numerical results and compares them with existing theoretical models.
+Finally, Sec. \ref{Conclusions} summarizes our key findings and conclusions.